linusromer/curvatura/README.md

 A FontForge plug-in to harmonize or tunnify or add inflection points to the selected parts.
 This is the successor to [harmonize-tunnify-inflection](https://github.com/linusromer/harmonize-tunnify-inflection).

 ## Prerequisites
-You must have installed Python along with FontForge.
 FontForge has to be at least the version from May, 26 2019.
+On Linux you must have installed Python along with FontForge.
+On Windows FontForge embeds an own version of Python.
+Hence, you do not have to install Python additionaly.

 ## Installation
 According to the documentation of FontForge you have to copy the file Curvatura.py to